 Lake Yasmina at sunrise on the edge of the Sahara Desert, Merzouga.

-A tourist taking the quick route down from the big dune.
+A tourist taking the quick route down from a big dune in Merzouga with Lake Yasmina in the background.

-Sahara desert stretches across North Africa from Morocco through Algeria to Tunisia and is the size of the USA.
+Sahara desert is the size of the USA, stretching across North Africa from Morocco through Algeria to Tunisia.

 It's actually only about 25% sand.
 The rest is composed of volcanic hills, rock and gravel plains and some vegetation which is home to around 300 species of bird and animals such as mongooses, snakes, jackals, hares, deer, foxes and even baboons.
 Desert experiences are not to be missed, though preferably on camel back and for a couple of days, including sleeping under the stars.